top of page

 In popular legend, Swiss archer Wilhelm (William) Tell is a peasant in the 13th century.
 Under duress from authorities he tries to shoot an apple from his son's head with an arrow and succeeds, becoming a national hero.

-In history William Burroughs is an American beat poet in 1951 CE.
+In history William Burroughs is an American beat poet in 1951 AD.
 Under influence of alcohol he tries to shoot a cocktail glass from the head of his girlfriend with a pistol and kills her instantly.
 He gets a 2-year suspended sentence and goes to South Africa for drugs.

 In ancient Mediterranean mythology the apple tree is a symbol of love and happiness.
 The tree and its fruit are associated with Greek Aphrodite and Roman Venus.
 In secular art, the apple represents love and sexuality.